 If the errors persist, reach out to support.

-Learning About Stitch & PostgreSQL
+Learning about Stitch and PostgreSQL

 Now that your PostgreSQL data warehouse is up and running, we recommend learning about how Stitch will load your data into it.